MateuszMachowina/ui-path/README.md

 ## 📂 Contents

 - **Invoice OCR to Excel Bot**
   Extracts key data from PDF invoices (e.g., Customer, Product, Amounts) using OCR and sends a summary Excel report via email.
 Recipient email is stored in a `.env` file.
+- **Daily Briefing Bot**
+  Sends a daily email summary including weather in Warsaw, currency exchange rates, and top world news headlines.
+Uses OpenWeatherMap and Google News RSS.
+Configurable via `.env` file.

 ## 🛠 How to Use